nsmsn/personal-site-v1/_work/05-st-james.md

 </div>

         <div class="grid-half">
         <p class="lede">St. James is a large, diverse, and progressive Episcopal congregation in North Knoxville.
-I designed this identity for St. James in 2012 to accompany a redesign of the parish website.</p>
+I designed a simple, versatile identity for St. James in 2012 to accompany a redesign of the parish website.</p>
         </div>
 </div>